Iqbal´s DLQ Help

 Conclusion

-This low-friction approach allows us to get up and running quickly with a working Terraform plan and apply that will create the cluster and have observability via Datadog in one go.
+This low-friction approach allows us to get up and running quickly with a working OpenTofu plan and apply that will create the cluster and have observability via Datadog in one go.

-Just by running ./init.sh and ./deinit.sh we can create and destroy the cluster resources and maintain a single Terraform state if you are willing to accept this minimal scripting and less than perfect dual Terraform apply.
+Just by running ./init.sh and ./deinit.sh we can create and destroy the cluster resources and maintain a single state if you are willing to accept this minimal scripting and less than perfect dual OpenTofu apply.